 Therapeutic Structural Antibody Database (Thera-SAbDab) tracks all antibody- and nanobody-related therapeutics recognized by the World Health Organisation (WHO), and identifies any corresponding structures in the SAbDab with near-exact or exact variable domain sequence matches.

-AAAAA is a tool for antibody structural analysis, modelling and engineering.
+AAAAA is a tool for antibody structural analysis, modeling, and engineering.
 All sequences of variable domain germline and rearranged sequences in AAAAA are numbered in an identical way.
-AAAAA is quite useful for users to check antibody sequences for plausibility to find out about unusual residues, sequencing mistakes, frameshifts, insertions and deletions.
+AAAAA is quite useful for users to check antibody sequences for plausibility to find out about unusual residues, sequencing mistakes, frameshifts, insertions, and deletions.

 OAS is a project to collect and annotate immune repertoires for use in large-scale analysis.
 It currently contains over one billion sequences, from more than 79 different studies.
 These repertoires cover diverse immune states, organisms (primarily human and mouse), and individuals.
 OAS now contains both unpaired and paired antibody sequences.

 cAb-Rep is a database of curated antibody repertoires.
 It currently includes 306 B cell repertoires collected from 121 human individuals, including healthy, vaccinated, and autoimmune disease donors.
 The database has a total of 267.9 and 72.9 million curated full-length V(D)J heavy and light chain transcripts respectively, which were generated using Illumina sequencing technology in previous studies.